Delivery Options: ONLINECourse Schedule / Fees

 Applying for the Creative Writing Certificate is a three-step process:

 - Submit two creative writing samples.
 A total of 6 – 10 pages, double-spaced, is required (poetry samples may be shorter).
 Samples are to be attached in an email and sent to: email@example.com.
+Your samples are reviewed by a published author/instructor in the program and written feedback on your writing is provided.
+This evaluation of your writing helps to ensure success in the creative writing process and certificate program by identifying strengths, genre selection and potential areas for improvement.

 - Before we assess your writing samples, you will be required to pay a $50 (non-refundable) Creative Writing Sample Assessment Fee.